screeps/docs/source/contributed/advanced_grunt.md

 ## Beautify

-Keeping code pretty is a common task with Grunt.
+Keeping code pretty is a common task with Grunt and can be accomplished with the [jsbeautifier](https://www.npmjs.com/package/grunt-jsbeautifier) plugin.

     npm install grunt-jsbeautifier --save-dev